CANDYlaboratory/candylab.github.io/_pages/about.md

 <strong>October 2023</strong><br>

+🦒🦒 Xiao joined the lab as a visiting undergraduate research assistant!
+She is a junior undergraduate student at Tsinghua university, majoring in Biomedical Engineering.

 🥳 Dakota gave a talk on characterizing fMRI signitures of systemic physiology in healthy aging in Human Connectome Project (HCP)/Adult Aging Brain Connectome (AABC) Data Symposium

+📖 Dakota, Shirley and Penghui attended the Martinos Center laminar fMRI short course!

 <strong>July 2023</strong><br>